 Enter your property’s information into our rental calculator to learn how much money your rental property could earn you!

 Some of the most sought-after Illinois rental properties feature updated appliances, HVAC, open floor plans, natural lighting, and smart safety upgrades.
 These popular amenities are able to increase the value of a house and result in you making more profit off of the rental property.
 Upgrading your property will also attract more interested renters which will help get you the best possible tenants.

-Best Practice: Look into other Illinois rental properties in your area with a free rent estimate report to see which properties are renting for your desired price.
+Best Practice: Look into other Illinois rental properties in your area that are renting for your desired price.
 Does your property feature similar or better amenities?
 If not, perform the upgrades that fit into your budget to increase the value of your rental property.

 Ensure that everything goes smooth by familiarizing yourself with Illinois landlord-tenant laws.
 These will help you abide by all state and local laws as well as know your rights as a landlord.
 It’s important to know which responsibilities fall on you and which to the rental property tenants.

 Best Practice: Research Illinois landlord rights, tenants’ rights, and the fair housing laws in your city to make sure that you are always in compliance.

 3. Advertise your rental property

 There is no better way to advertise your rental property than online.
 By creating an attractive rental property profile with stunning photos and a good description you will be able to reach people all over the world looking to rent in Illinois.
 Taking advantage of physical signs in your local area can also help bring in additional traffic to view your rental property.

 Don’t: Use photos of cluttered or unstaged rooms.
 This is the properties first impression.

 Do: Open windows and turn on lights to make the room appear large and bright.